If you like Skforecast , please give us a star on GitHub! ⭐️

 class of the skforecast library automates this process.
 It is also important to bear in mind that this strategy has a higher computational cost since it requires the train of multiple models.
 The following diagram shows the process for a case in which the response variable and two exogenous variables are available.

-Some machine learning models, such as long short-term memory (LSTM) neural network, can predict simultaneously several values of a sequence (one-shot).
-This strategy is not currently implemented in skforecast library.
+Some machine learning models, such as long short-term memory (LSTM) neural networks, can predict multiple values of a sequence simultaneously (one-shot).
+This strategy is not currently implemented in the skforecast library, but is expected to be included in future versions.

 The libraries used in this document are: